SciCompMod/memilio/cpp/models/abm/README.md

     };
 ```

-Now we just need to setup the History object and run the simulation with it.
-As a writer we use the predefined DataWriterToMemory, which just saves the Timepoints in a vector.
-Aftwerwards one can access it through get_log.
+Now we just need to set up the History object and run the simulation with it.
+As a writer, we use the predefined DataWriterToMemory, which just saves the Timepoints in a vector.
+Afterwards, one can access it through get_log.

 ```cpp
     mio::History<mio::DataWriterToMemory, LogTimePoint> history;